What I wanted to measure

 Eviction counts from court data miss informal moves: cash for keys, harassment, roommates leaving quietly when the rent jumps.
 Investor share metrics from deed records also lag and sometimes hide LLC shells.
 I still look at them because they show whether housing near a park is shifting into portfolio ownership, which changes how tenants experience a green upgrade.

 Evictorbook (Anti-Eviction Mapping Project) and Urban Habitat link Oakland eviction data to ownership networks.
-Their public synthesis (2022) reports that corporate landlords accounted for about 25% of Oakland evictions across a recent five-year window while owning only about 8.9% of multifamily buildings—order-of-magnitude evidence of concentration, not a story about every small landlord.
+Their public synthesis (2022) reports that corporate landlords accounted for about 25% of Oakland evictions across a recent five-year window while owning only about 8.9% of multifamily buildings.
+That is order-of-magnitude evidence of concentration, not a story about every small landlord.
 The city’s Rent Adjustment Program open data captures formal notices; it misses buyouts, informal pressure, and many no-fault paths.

 Data ethics